jimenezrick/blog/posts/20131208/osx-sucks.md

 day long typing, but at least I can automate many repetitive tasks.

-  What bothers me the most is the fact that OS X is a crappy UNIX when most developers nowadays work in an UNIX dominated work where most servers run Linux with the software written by these developers.
+  What bothers me the most is the fact that OS X is a crappy UNIX when most developers nowadays work in an UNIX dominated environment where most servers run Linux with the software written by these developers.

 So, no thanks, I don't enjoy these slow, broken, beautiful computers.